Outbreak-Research/Documentation/docs/game data/items.md

 - 1 byte flag decides item category

+This flag can combine categories, tho some are unlikely to exist like recovery + paper.

 | Value | Binary    | Category               | Examples       |
 | ------|---------- | ---------------------- | -------------  |
 |  0    | 0000 0000 | Other                  | Card, Key Item |